Are you a professional home caregiver? Or taking care of a loved one or friend during their end-of-life transition?

 Use a daily self-care log as a tool to help you summarize the different aspects of your self-care.
 This self-care log should be broken down with the essential components of your day that contributes to your total wellness.

 Try to keep track of these daily self-care items listed below.
-Afterwards, monitor changes in your behavior and see how the changes affect your overall wellbeing.
+Afterward, monitor changes in your behavior and see how the changes affect your overall wellbeing.
 Some things you may want to keep note of are:

 -Meals for the day